smf33/FlickrFollowerBot/README.md

 # Flickr Follower Bot

-Bot for Flickr, in .Net Core, using a Chrome client and Selenium for command it.
+Bot for Flickr, in .Net Core, using a Chrome client and Selenium for command it
+with an easy bot configuration (*by default in the FlickrFollowerBot.json*)
+and an easy task monitoring (*readeable logs output and queues are stored in the PersistenceData_USERID.json file that the bot initialize*)

 Main functions :
 - Follow users whose follow you